Probability at Warwick

 Examples of probability research conducted at Warwick can be found here.

 The Department of Statistics welcome expressions of interest from candidates interested in studying for a PhD in the general area of probability with one of the Department members listed above.
 Applicants should either contact members of staff, or apply directly.
 There are two PhD degrees offered by the Department, a PhD in Statistics and a PhD in Mathematics and Statistics.
 The main difference is that the PhD in Mathematics and Statistics has a taught first year which is equivalent to a Masters qualification.
 This degree may not be appropriate for those who have already studied for a Masters, or equivalent.
+To apply to the Department of Mathematics, see here.
+Potential applicants may also be interested in the MASDOC Centre for Doctoral Training.

 If you would like to add an event or your web-page to the lists above or have any other enquires about Probability at Warwick, then please email paw at warwick dot ac dot uk.